cat /etc/docker/daemon.json

-No manage iptables anymore
+No automatic iptables management

 # cat /etc/docker/daemon.json